It’s time to nix neonics - Red Deer Advocate

 On September 18, the Task Force on Systemic Pesticides — an international group of independent scientists convened by the International Union for Conservation of Nature — released an update to its 2015 Worldwide Integrated Assessment of the Impact of Systemic Pesticides on Biodiversity and Ecosystems.
 The 2017 update takes into account more than 500 additional peer-reviewed studies, revealing broader impacts and reinforcing the 2015 conclusions that neonics represent a major worldwide threat to biodiversity, ecosystems and the services nature provides.

 Conducted in 2015 and 2016, the study analyzed 198 honey samples from around the world, searching for the five most common neonics: acetamiprid, clothianidin, imidacloprid, thiacloprid and thiamethoxam.
 Seventy-five per cent contained at least one, with proportions varying considerably by region.
-The highest levels were in North America (86 per cent), Asia (80 per cent) and Europe (79 per cent), with the lowest in South America (57 per cent).
+The highest levels were in North America (86 per cent), with the lowest in South America (57 per cent).

 These new findings restate the need to stop all mass-scale systemic pesticide use.
 Maintaining the status quo means continuing environmentally unsustainable agricultural practices.
 After all, the latest science also shows that in many cases, neonics provide little or no real benefit to agricultural production.
 Instead, they decrease soil quality, hurt biodiversity and contaminate water, air and food.
 They can’t even be relied on to decrease farmers’ financial risk or assist significantly with crop yields.